-On Dec.
-10, 2017, The Rev. Chester Hines will join the clergy team as Deacon of Holy Communion.
+The Rev. Chester Hines serves as Deacon of Holy Communion.
 In addition to his service in this congregation, Chester serves as the chair of the Dismantling Racism Commission for the Diocese of Missouri.
 Chester will participate in leading worship and will help equip the Holy Communion congregation as we seek to expand our outreach and social justice work in the region.

 Chester is married to Elizabeth English Hines, a retired educator.
 They have twin sons, Christian and Christopher, both of whom live out of state.
 Chester’s career has been largely focused on public service, and he currently serves as an Unemployment Insurance Auditor for Missouri Department of Labor and Industrial Relations.
 Chester discerned his call to the Vocational Diaconate at Holy Communion and was ordained a deacon in November of 2014.
-He served for three years as Deacon at Christ Church Cathedral before coming “home.”
+He served for three years as Deacon at Christ Church Cathedral before coming “home” in December of 2017.

 What is a “Deacon?”